 In my darkest hours, I found it difficult to reach out to friends.
 However, I’ve always been a writer and I’ve used my words as a form of catharsis or therapeutic release.
 When I felt like I couldn’t call even my best friend, when I was deep into mania, I posted my thoughts as tweets on Twitter.
 The support I received online was truly remarkable.
 This is not to negate my “in real life” support system of friends and family.
 But my online friends have consistently been there for me and I have mad love for my mh [mental health] peeps on Twitter.

 When I started #Thisiswhatanxietyfeelslike, I did not imagine the power it would have.
 I felt supported in such a profound way.
 Social media has the potential to offer a unique kind of emotional support to people living with mental illness.
 I am personally grateful for it.

-, a non-profit organization that encourages individuals with mental illness to share their personal stories.
+Sarah Fader is the CEO and Founder of Stigma Fighters, a non-profit organization that encourages individuals with mental illness to share their personal stories.
 She has been featured in The Washington Post, The Atlantic, Quartz, Psychology Today, The Huffington Post, HuffPost Live, and Good Day New York.

 Sarah is a native New Yorker who enjoys naps, talking to strangers, and caring for her two small humans and two average-sized cats.
 Like six million other Americans, Sarah lives with panic disorder.
 Through Stigma Fighters, Sarah hopes to change the world, one mental health stigma at a time.